-These are the two elements you need to nail when it comes to Amazon listing optimization – SEO and conversions.
+SEO and conversions are the two elements you need to nail when it comes to Amazon listing optimization.
 It’s non-negotiable – you need both.

 Optimizing your listing for SEO

-Amazon search is text-based, so you should have text on your listing that links your product to any customer searches that have the potential to lead to sales.
+Amazon search is text-based.
+So you should have text on your listing that links your product to any relevant customer searches.

-The more keywords on your listing, the more searches you can show up for, and the higher your potential sales.
+The more keywords on your listing, the more searches you will show up for, and the higher your potential sales.

 Start with a few “top tier” keywords.
 These are the keywords that are at the intersection of search volume (a lot of people searching for these words or terms) and relevance (when people search for this term, they’re looking for a product like yours).

 Even better if you can add a third factor – low competition.
 If you’ve found keywords that have both high volume and high relevance with few strong competitors, you’re onto a winner.